Background

 We all have a key role in prevention.
 Learning and awareness is where it starts so we can understand the red flags.
 Data shows bystanders were often aware of potential for violence before it happened but dismissed their concerns.
 Learning to listen to ourselves and listen to others as an active bystander keeps us safe.
 We all have the power to prevent violent extremism before it escalates to violence.

-Graphic Designer/Art Director: Stephanie Bogue
+Creative Director/Art Director: Stephanie Bogue